 This tells you that the majority of seniors “want” to stay in their homes and they expect to do so.

-But the reality is that a percentage of them will not be able to due to medical complications, lack of funding, life situations, etc.
+But the reality is that a number of seniors will not be able to due to declining physical health, medical complications, lack of social support, lack of funding, life situations, etc.

 If they are living alone and need assistance for any number of tasks and they are either unable to get help from others or to pay for help, then aging in place will become almost impossible.